Accessibility of software tools and course materials

 Respondus Lockdown Browser

 The Respondus Lockdown Browser is a tool which restricts the functions of what the student can do on their computer during an exam.
-It does not require the use of a webcam and is available for use to secure Canvas exams on PC, Mac, and iPads.
-This does not work with personally owned Chromebooks.
+It does not require the use of a webcam and is available for use to secure Canvas exams on PC, Mac, iPads, and, as of August 2021, Chromebooks.
 Please note that accommodations such as extended times would still need to be entered into Canvas.

 Mac Accessibility Requirements for Respondus